ueberdosis/tiptap/docs/api/extensions/bubble-menu.md

 ---
-description: Add a toolbar that pops up above the text to apply inline formatting easily.
+description: Add a toolbar that pops up above the text.
+Great to apply inline formatting.
 icon: chat-2-line
 ---